 San Diego is a very small city located in the state of Texas.
 With a population of 3,605 people and just one neighborhood, San Diego is the 457th largest community in Texas.

-San Diego is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, San Diego does not have a public transit system used by locals to get to and from work.

-The per capita income in San Diego in 2022 was $21,364, which is low income relative to Texas and the nation.
-This equates to an annual income of $85,456 for a family of four.
-However, San Diego contains both very wealthy and poor people as well.
+The per capita income in San Diego in 2022 was $21,265, which is low income relative to Texas and the nation.
+This equates to an annual income of $85,060 for a family of four.
+San Diego also has one of the higher rates of people living in poverty in the nation, with 32.07% of its population below the federal poverty line.

 San Diego is an extremely ethnically-diverse city.
 The people who call San Diego home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in San Diego, accounting for 97.47% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of San Diego residents report their race to be White.
-Important ancestries of people in San Diego include Dutch, European, German, British, and Irish.
+People of Hispanic or Latino origin are the most prevalent group in San Diego, accounting for 90.67% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of San Diego residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in San Diego include German, Dutch, European, British, and Irish.

 The most common language spoken in San Diego is Spanish.
 Other important languages spoken here include English and Italian.